LaunchCode-Education-Archived/thinkcspy_assignments/crypto/README.md

 > You should make use of your own alphabet_position function!
 If feeling confused, you may want to re-read about how [Functions Can Call Other Functions](https://runestone.launchcode.org/runestone/static/thinkcspy/Functions/Functionscancallotherfunctions.html)

 > **Warning**
-> Once again, before moving on to the next stage, make sure to run the unit tests and make sure that all tests for this function are passing.
+> Once again, before moving on to the next stage, make sure to run the unit tests and make sure that all tests for this function pass.

 ### encrypt